chunlinxuizz/PolymerTC/README.md

 ```
 cd step3-calculate_dynamic_structure_factors
 sbatch dynasor.slurm
+# Note that the slurm file should be modified to fit your HPC system
 ```
 Before running this step, replace the file named `lammps_trajectory_reader.py` located in [`/dynasor/trajectory/`](https://gitlab.com/materials-modeling/dynasor) with the modefied version in the `step3-calculate_dynamic_structure_factors` folder to enable mass weighting.
 A total of 20 equilibrium MD simulations will be carried out, each with a duration of 40 ps.
 Atomic velocities and positions will be recorded throughout the simulations.
 The dynamic structure factors for each trajectory will be computed using the  [`dynasor`](https://gitlab.com/materials-modeling/dynasor) code, and finally, the average dynamic structure factors will be saved in the `output.pickle` file.
 The expected runtime for this example is approximately 45 hours on an *x86-64, 2.5 GHz, 64-cores* computer.
 ### 4. Fit dynamic structure factors